House Conservatives Introduce Articles of Impeachment Against Rod Rosenstein

 They charge that Rosenstein has a conflict of interest in Mueller’s probe, stating that he is a “witness” that could be called in the ongoing investigation into potential abuse since he signed off on an FBI surveillance renewal application to wiretap Carter Page, a former adviser to the Trump campaign.

-In the version of events that House Republicans have been flogging, Page is a victim of a deep state/Obama hit job on the Trump campaign.
-Because of his alleged role in that injustice, and also his refusal to make DoJ come clean on the FBI’s evil animus towards Trump, the man who first drew the public’s notice by offering the president the justification for firing James Comey is now right down there with Comey in MAGA hell.

-Meadows and Jordan profess to have reached the end of their patience in a meeting with DoJ folk today that other Republican Members present seemed to find satisfactory.
+In the version of events that House Republicans have been flogging, Page is a victim of a deep state/Obama hit job on the Trump campaign, and Rosenstein is complicit in it.
+Meadows and Jordan have a secondary gripe: their contention that Rosenstein is flouting their subpoenas, and they profess to have reached the end of their patience in a meeting with DoJ folk today that other Republican Members present seemed to find satisfactory:.

 “The DOJ is keeping information from Congress.
 Enough is enough,” Jordan said in a statement.
 “It’s time to hold Mr. Rosenstein accountable for blocking Congress’s constitutional oversight role.”